mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 <!-- ## Overview in points

-- Introduction
-- Scenarios - drama processes -
-- The impact of playing games and ongoing playtesting - as a playful inclusive process to coding
-  - Remixing / Half-baked - impact, examples (less important? - already covered - need something linked other parts of chapter)
-- Personal expression - Funds of Knowledge
-  - Working with Assets
-  - Narratives
-- Letting flexible design practices emerge
-  - Player and Maker Types
-    - example of flexible design approaches valued / highlighted by types
-  - Creating a _walled garden_ for GDP - an overview from a cultural, community perspective?
-(NOTE - duplication?) - perhaps a transition

-- Discussion / synthesis
-  - Agency through lens of double stimulation, explore in relation other research.
-  -  Design stages and Maker types.
-Value as TADS?

 ### PLANNING SECTION - Cross referencing and dependencies - with with lit review and other chapters.

 List what is needed / referenced in broad terms to help with planning - e.g.

 - Inclusion as Participation [@black-hawkins_achievement_2008; @black-hawkins_classroom_2012] -
-- Remixing / Half Baked games []
 - Etc -->

 ## Research Questions - June 2023